Skilvingr/bd_prochot_disable_module/README.md

 <br/>

-# Warning: do not try this module on machines with AMD CPU, as it hasn't been tested and, as well as being probably useless, it might harm your hardware.
+# Warning: do not try this module on machines with AMD CPU.
+It hasn't been tested and, as well as being probably useless, it might harm your hardware.
 Clearly, even if you use this module with an Intel CPU, <b>I do not take any responsibility and I am not liable for any damage caused through use of this module.</b>

 <br/>